 The Lapan College & Career Club is a community program offered to students from the Wakefield Community starting at C.E.
 Rose, Hollinger & Wakefield Middle Schools through 12th grade interested in earning dollars for their future education through the Lapan Sunshine Foundation, Inc. It became active at Wakefield Middle School in 2004 and is funded by the Lapan Sunshine Foundation, Inc. a foundation of the Lapan Family, established by Patricia Lapan in 1989.

-This website provides Lapan College Club students and parents with additional resources and information to help them make the most of the opportunities offered by the Foundation.
+This website provides Lapan College & Career Club students and parents with additional resources and information to help them make the most of the opportunities offered by the Foundation.